Climate risk is driven less by average temperature or rainfall than by extremes, compound shocks, fragile infrastructure, and recovery capacity.

 Core Structure

-• Demand: use extreme values to locate where and when load or exposure is changing.
+• Demand: use extreme values to locate where and when exposure is changing.

-• Supply: use compound events to test whether real supply capacity or a bottleneck is visible.
+• Supply: use compound events to test whether the issue is real capacity or a bottleneck.

 • Price: use recovery time to trace the lag into tariffs, import costs, or industrial margins.